Galilee Basin State Development Area

 Declared in June 2014, the 105,996-hectare Galilee Basin State Development Area (SDA) comprises two 500-metre wide corridors from the Galilee Basin to the Port of Abbot Point.

-The Galilee Basin is a 247,000 square kilometre thermal coal basin in the central region of the Australian state of Queensland.
+The Galilee Basin is a 247,000 square kilometre thermal coal basin in central Queensland.
 It is located about 200 kilometres west of the Bowen Basin, extending north past Hughenden, south to Charleville and west beyond Winton and Middleton.

 The Galilee Basin SDA will support the development of the Galilee Basin and provide an efficient way to transport coal to the Port of Abbot Point- one rail corridor is designed to service the central Galilee Basin and a second corridor will service the southern Galilee Basin.